DrCanEytemiz/TectoView/README.md

 ## 📖 How to Cite

-If you use TectoView in your research, papers, or technical reports, please cite the official journal article:
+If you use TectoView in your research, papers, or technical reports, you are legally required to cite the official peer-reviewed journal article:

 > Eytemiz, C. TectoView: an open-source web tool for real-time seismotectonic cross-section visualization. *Earth Sci Inform* **19**, 138 (2026). https://doi.org/10.1007/s12145-026-02187-7

 ---

-## 📄 License
+## 📄 License & Terms of Use

-This project is licensed under the permissive **MIT License** — see the [LICENSE](LICENSE) file for details.
-It permits free academic and commercial use, modification, and distribution.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** License.

+### Key Restrictions:
+1. **Non-Commercial Use Only:** You may not use this software, its source code, or any graphical/data outputs for commercial purposes, sales, or financial gain.
+It is strictly reserved for non-profit academic, scientific, and educational research.
+2. **Mandatory Attribution:** Proper citation of the official academic publication (listed under the "How to Cite" section) is legally required in any paper, thesis, report, or presentation that utilizes this software or its outputs.

+For full license details, see the [LICENSE](LICENSE) file or visit [Creative Commons CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

 ---